Trotakt projekt mk I (1981-83)

-Couple of tracks from “legendary” Demo ’81 carry certain dose of newness probably born out of frustration of the restless band leader and founder Jurica Popović.
-Slowly resolving (and occasionally gloomy) demo song-sketches were recorded under the long-lasting influence of Bowie’s art-rock phase although contemporary new wave influences might be more obvious on the surface.
+Couple of tracks from “legendary” Demo ’81 carry certain dose of new trends probably born out of frustration of the restless band leader and founder Jurica Popović.
+Slowly resolving (and occasionally gloomy) demo song-sketches were recorded under the long-lasting influence of Bowie’s art-rock phase although contemporary new wave influences and production methods might be more obvious on the surface.
 In short: art-rock/synth-pop fjaka (fiacca).
 Living in a godforsaken small town on the Mediterranean coast outside the summer season while the eventful life is happening somewhere else (in the decadent European capital cities!) has never been easy…

 Trotakt projekt managed to record (and self-produce) what should have been the debut (“Blago tonirano”) in 1983.
 As the story often went in this town, the master tapes were shelved by the Jugoton label… and finally released on CD 30 years later!
 “Blago tonirano” is indeed better representation of Trotakt projekt but it’s still a tedious affair.
 The lethargic album is mixture of new songs & old re-recorded demo songs which tumble one after another with lazy disillusioned art-rock pace on the road to nowhere or just back to square one (“Scary Monsters” or “Flesh + Blood”).